 Coleman Meadows Farm

-Meet Jennifer, Russell and Edward Dyson.
+Meet Jennifer, Russell, Melanie and Edward Dyson.
 First and second generation farmers, the Dysons are proud owners and operators of Coleman Meadows Farm, a small, seasonal, grass-fed water buffalo dairy farm in Port Alberni on Vancouver Island.
 The family's love and passion for raising buffalo shines through in everything they do.
 Their love of the land and animals leads to exceptional ethical animal care, sustainable farm practices and a commitment to produce only the highest quality water buffalo milk and meat products.

 The family sells both water buffalo milk products, processed by Natural Pastures, as well as their own grass-fed, hormone and antibiotic free water buffalo meat at their on-farm market.